Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

 weight: 10
 ---

-To ensure all communications between clients and MKE are encrypted, all MKE services are exposed using HTTPS.
+To ensure all communications between clients and MKE are encrypted, MKE services are exposed using HTTPS.
 By default, this is done using self-signed TLS certificates that are not trusted by client tools such as web browsers.
 Thus, when you try to access MKE, your browser warns that it does not trust MKE